 What Are My Options?

 Our plastic surgeons, Dr. Nicholas Flugstad and Dr. Joshua Rivet, are proud to offer the most advanced tummy tuck techniques, including a complete tummy tuck and a mini tummy tuck.
-At Denton Plastic Surgery we offer both procedures, with or without liposuction, and do everything we can to ensure that each patient has the most natural-looking, attractive results with minimal scarring.
+At Denton Plastic Surgery we offer both procedures, with or without liposuction or additional body contouring, and do everything we can to ensure that each patient has the most natural-looking, attractive results with minimal scarring.
 If you have lost large amounts of weight, sometimes a complete “fleur de lis” tummy tuck is needed.
 This means that a vertical (up and down) scar is needed to remove all the extra skin.

 A full tummy tuck is usually recommended for those who have larger quantities of excess skin and fat in the midsection, including above the belly button.
 A mini-tummy tuck has a shorter incision and is appropriate when the issues are located only below the belly button, with less extra skin that must be surgically removed.